April 1, 2023

 Customer Charge - The customer charge partially covers the cost of maintaining a safe and reliable natural gas distribution system.
 It includes things like meter reading, customer services and 24-hour emergency response.

-Federal Carbon Charge - The federal carbon charge has increased from 9.79 to 12.39 cents per cubic meter of natural gas.
+Federal Carbon Charge – The federal carbon charge is 15.25 cents per cubic meter of natural gas.
 This charge increases annually each April.
 All of the money collected for this charge goes to the government.
 Visit our federal carbon charge page for more information.

 Charges from Other Companies - Enbridge Gas provides a billing service to other companies that offer energy-related products and services.
 These companies are not owned by or affiliated with Enbridge Gas.
 If you decide to buy a product or service from a participating company, the charges will appear on the section of your bill called Charges from Other Companies.
 Enbridge Gas does not recommend, endorse or guarantee the products or services offered by such companies.